 View related grants >

-have benefited from GSTAS efforts
+graduate students have benefited from GSTAS efforts

 Hybrid or blended learning— a combination of on-line learning and face-to-face classes—can help institutions diversify their residential-based, “high touch” models.
 To be sure, face-to-face education holds benefits that are hard to replicate in online education settings.
 Nevertheless, institutions do not have the human resources to offer an endless variety of courses and programs, and the smaller the institution, the greater the constraints.
 Hybrid learning opportunities enable institutions to enrich their curricula by joining forces with other institutions and using online resources, and offer new possibilities for active learning.
 Over the long term, hybrid learning also offers opportunities to generate cost-savings from efficiencies in faculty classroom time, in reduced duplication of faculty lines and expertise, and in scheduling facilities.
 This initiative aimed to identify and support models to integrate online education into the residential liberal arts experience in ways that speak to both the quality of student learning and questions of institutional capacity and cost-savings.